ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

  * **Include Headset Offset:** If this is checked then the reported rotation will include the offset of the headset rotation in relation to the play area.
+ * **Display On Invalid Location:** If this is checked then the direction indicator will be displayed when the location is invalid.
+ * **Use Pointer Color:** If this is checked then the pointer valid/invalid colours will also be used to change the colour of the direction indicator.

 ### Class Events